 Achilles tendon tears are common.
 They typically occur during running or jumping and are most common among middle-aged men and athletes.
-Very rarely, spontaneous Achilles tendon tears have occurred in people who take fluoroquinolone antibiotics.
+Very rarely, spontaneous Achilles tendon tears have occurred in people who take fluoroquinolone antibiotics or corticosteroids.

 Achilles tendon tears may be partial or complete.